Palais Eynard

 As honorary supporter of the challenge, Jean-Christophe Babin (President, Geneva Watch Days; CEO, Bulgari – LVMH Watch Division) has the honor of opening the bench.

 Who’s next?
-Patrick Pruniaux (CEO, Ulysse Nardin) gladly takes up the challenge.
+Patrick Pruniaux (Chairman & CEO, Ulysse Nardin) gladly takes up the challenge.

 4:30 pm